 Introduction to PL/SQL Data Types

-There is often a need to execute the same SQL queries multiple times and to cater to this need Oracle comes up with the PL/SQL in the early ’90s.
-It is developed to enhance the capabilities of the SQL.
+There is often a need to execute the same SQL queries multiple times, and to cater to this need; Oracle comes up with the PL/SQL in the early ’90s.
+It is developed to enhance the capabilities of SQL.
 It is embedded in the Oracle database.
 PL/SQL is an extension of the Structured Query Language in the Oracle Database System.
-It is a procedural language that consists of three parts a declarative part that can accept any numbers of parameters, an executable part that consists of SQL queries and an exception handling.
+It is a procedural language consisting of three parts: a declarative part that can accept any number of parameters, an executable part consisting of SQL queries, and an exception handling.

 PL/SQL is stored in the database in a compiled form and can be referred to in the code with its name.
-PL/SQL allows the developer to manipulate the data by using any decision logic, iteration and many other features supported by the procedural programming language.
+PL/SQL allows the developer to manipulate the data using any decision logic, iteration, and other features supported by the procedural programming language.

 Key Features of PL/SQL